-At the end of the RP, the DSO's realised adjusted profits from different years are added together and deducted from the sum of reasonable returns from the corresponding years.
-A surplus will be compensated back to customers via lower distribution tariffs in the next RP.
-If the realised adjusted profit during the RP has exceeded the amount of reasonable return by at least 5%, interest shall be payable on the surplus.
-The interest rate is the average of the reasonable cost of equity for the years of the RP in question.
+At the end of the regulatory period, the DSO's realised adjusted profits from different years are added together and deducted from the sum of reasonable returns from the corresponding years.
+A surplus from the regulatory period will be compensated back to customers via lower distribution tariffs in the next regulatory period.
+If the realised adjusted profit during the regulatory period has exceeded the amount of reasonable return by at least 5%, interest shall be payable on the surplus.
+The interest rate is the average of the reasonable cost of equity for the years of the regulatory period in question.